 Wilson v.
-CoreLogic SafeRent, LLC is a class action lawsuit charging a large background screening company, CoreLogic SafeRent, LLC (CoreLogic), with producing inaccurate reports that include expunged, sealed and dismissed cases.
+CoreLogic SafeRent, LLC was a class action lawsuit charging a large background screening company, CoreLogic SafeRent, LLC (CoreLogic), with producing inaccurate reports that include expunged, sealed and dismissed cases.
 The lead plaintiff, Abdullah Wilson, was denied housing in the Bronx in 2012 after CoreLogic’s background report included a 1995 felony conviction that had been vacated and sealed.

-The class action complaint, which was filed on April 9, 2014, charges CoreLogic with violating the federal Fair Credit Reporting Act (“FCRA”) by systematically and illegally reporting criminal records that have been expunged, vacated, sealed or dismissed.
-The complaint also brings a similar individual claim under New York’s Fair Credit Reporting Act, as well as individual claims under both laws for failure to reinvestigate when Mr. Wilson tried to dispute the information.
+The class action complaint, which was filed on April 9, 2014, charged CoreLogic with violating the federal Fair Credit Reporting Act (“FCRA”) by systematically and illegally reporting criminal records that have been expunged, vacated, sealed or dismissed.
+The complaint also brought a similar individual claim under New York’s Fair Credit Reporting Act, as well as individual claims under both laws for failure to reinvestigate when Mr. Wilson tried to dispute the information.

 On July 30, 2014, the parties agreed to dismiss count one of the complaint, a claim for systematically reporting and maintaining information about the race of New York consumers, and the Court signed an order to that effect on August 7, 2014.